I'm a helper. I build stuff and teach things that makes my coworkers' jobs easier. I make tedium give way to joy.

 🧽 Digital hygiene = respect.

 I don't name my layers, organize my canvases, and keep tidy pages and files for myself.
 I do it for my future self and my colleagues.
 I care about them.
-This is no different than keeping spare batteries and first-aid kits around the house.
+This is no different than keeping spare batteries around and regularly tidying up your house.

 🏔 Long games or bust.

+Or as Vidhika put it, "the shortcut now is the long way later."
 Obsessing over numbers, especially the ones you can't control, is what you do when you lack creativity and heart.
-Not me.
-I know how to produce the thing you might know as "luck."
+I play the long game because it's more fun and it's how you win.

 🔗 Public deep-linking for the win.